 Twitter has admitted that the hack was of unprecedented proportions and that the attackers successfully manipulated their employees and used their credentials to access internal systems.

 In reaction to this cybersecurity breach, Google decided to remove the Twitter carousel from its Search results.
 According to Barry Schwartz, the removal happened on July 16 or so, and it applied to all Twitter accounts.

 “We can confirm we have temporarily removed the Twitter carousel from Search following Twitter’s security issues.
-Before restoring the feature we will carry out a careful review,” a Google spokesperson told Search Engine Land.
+Before restoring the feature we will carry out a careful review,” a Google spokesperson told (opens in a new tab).

 It’s rare for Google to take such radical action after a cyberattack.